johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-19-web-monetization-api/index.md

 ![GIF of tipping myself $1 using Coil](tipping-with-coil.gif)

 I went to my blog and sure enough, I was able to send a tip to myself.

-I sent myself 83 pence again.
-I'm not sure what the difference is between this and the money Alex sent me, but I'm sure I'll find out.
+BUT THE MONEY DIDN'T TURN UP!